HealthInnovationEast/cgpwgs-nf/README.md

 Once CYNAPSE is able to fully support the `-stub-run` option the additional config file will not be necessary.

+See command in `./stubWithDemoData.txt` for local stub exec using the example data above.

 ### Profiles

 Ensure you set appropriate values for `-profile`.
 For example, to use the `test` data on a `slurm` compute farm using